bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 The client has to wait for as long as it wants to, almost directly in proportion to how much it's willing to pay.
 If you want to make a thousand queries, right, let's say it's 5000 seconds of computation, right?
-If you pay the server, as you know, computation is like, kind of cheap and parallelizable.
+If you pay the server, as you know, computation is kind of cheap and parallelizable.
-So you can imagine a server, especially like in a search look, basically like a cloud provider or something that just goes, okay, if you pay me 5000 times one cent, or point one cents or whatever.
+So you can imagine a server, especially like in a search look, basically like a cloud provider or something that just goes: "Okay, if you pay me 5000 times one cent, or point one cents or whatever.
-I'll, I'll process your query in one second, cause I'll just throw 5,000 cores at it.
+I'll process your query in one second, cause I'll just throw 5,000 cores at it."
-So, so it is kind of, it is infinitely divisible.
+So, it is infinitely divisible.
 It's, it's naively parallel as an algorithm.
-So.

 Speaker 0: 00:45:01